amplitude/Amplitude-JavaScript/CONTRIBUTING.md

+**Hi contributor, here are some tips to help you make develop and contribute to the Amplitude SDK for JavaScript**

 # Intro
-- Three ways for SDK to be loaded
+- There are three ways for SDK to be loaded
   - Standard NPM package
   - Snippet in `<script>` tag
   - RequireJS (may be dropped in future)
-- Build system is Make instead of yarn (legacy, may possibly be updated)
+- Workflow is facilitated with both `make` and `yarn` (legacy, may possibly be updated to full `yarn`)
-- Use Amplitude Instrumentation Explorer to help development
+- Chek out the [Amplitude Instrumentation Explorer]((https://chrome.google.com/webstore/detail/amplitude-instrumentation/acehfjhnmhbmgkedjmjlobpgdicnhkbp)) to help logging events during development
-  - "Instrumentation" involves matters related to logging user actions (i.e. events)

 # Architecture
 - `index.js` is the main entrypoint of SDK